freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 |LAN3|

-Use Screenshots of Firewall Configuration
+Use screenshots of firewall configuration
 '''''''''''''''''''''''''''''''''''''''''

 Here are some example screenshots of a working pfSense firewall